koodikulma-fi/mixin-types/README.md

 // If you use the above mixins manually, you get two problems (that's why `Mixins` function exists).
 // 1.
 The result won't give you the combined type.
 Though you could use MergeMixins or AsClass type to re-type it.
 // 2.
-You get problems with intermediate steps in the chain.
+You get problems with intermediate steps in the chain - unless you specifically want it.
 // +  The core reason for these problems is that each pair is evaluated separately, not as a continuum.
 //
 class MyManualMix extends addMixin3<MyInfo>(addMixin2(addMixin1<MyInfo>(Object))) {